The Last Frontier: Getting to Socotra and What You'll Find When You Arrive

 What You Find

-Over seven days, we covered the island:
+Over seven days, the island opens up:

 Hoq Cave: A two-hour uphill hike to a massive limestone cave.
 Stalactites glittering in the flashlight.
 The cave mouth framing the Indian Ocean below.